nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 7. To get started using Meal Companion, take a look at the [`add`](#add-ingredients) command to let the app know what ingredients you have available to you, then use the [`recipe possible`](#possible-recipes) command to figure out what recipes you can make!
 8. Alternatively, if you don't have any ingredients on hand but are interested in learning a new recipe, you can use the [`recipe all`](#all-recipes) command to browse through our recipe book and find a recipe you're interested in making, then use the [`recipe details`](#recipe-details) command to view how to make it.

-Meal Companion uses a Command Line Interface (CLI), as the current version is just a proof of concept.
-We have plans to further develop Meal Companion to include a Graphical User Interface (GUI), or even to a mobile application platform.
-However as we have not yet reached that stage in our development, the CLI will suffice as the input method to operate Meal Companion.
-We apologize for any inconvenience caused.

 #### [Back to table of contents](#table-of-contents)

 <div style="page-break-before:always">&nbsp;</div>